I started my morning reading about King Saul and David in the book of 1 Samuel and ended up studying the power and control wheel.

 If you haven’t seen this before, it was developed by a group of individuals to describe the crippling effects of unseen abuse in relationships.
 Just because someone on the outside can’t see the puppet-strings doesn’t mean they’re not there.
 An individual may use intimidation, coercion, male privilege, economic pressure, children, possessions, minimizing or blaming to get what he wants.
 When, or if, that is threatened, he will resort to a different or stronger tack.
 He has many to choose from.
 Another word for this is bullying.

 Biblically, this is referred to as pride, foolishness, loving self, unrighteousness, wickedness, and evil.
-These individuals are described as wolves, worthless shepherds, hidden reefs, clouds without water, autumn trees without fruit, wild waves of the sea casting up their own shame like foam.
+These individuals are described as wolves, worthless shepherds, hidden reefs, clouds without water, autumn trees without fruit, wild waves of the sea casting up their own shame like foam (see the book of Jude).
 The list goes on.
 Although some of these labels are applied to false teachers in the church, these men, in their homes, mislead and destroy those in their care.
 They say one thing–appear to be upstanding, righteous, thoughtful in one setting–but are very different at home, depending on what best meets their desires.
 Some are pastors and leaders in their churches.
 When that is the case, this description applies in every context.

 King Saul was this kind of man.
 Because of his pride, rebellion, and disobedience, God withdrew His Spirit and the promise of the kingdom.
 Saul knew David was his competition.
 Not only that, David had everything Saul wanted.
 In desperation and envy, Saul sought to destroy David.
 He threw a spear intending to kill him (numerous times), chastised, punished, and belittled those who helped David, withheld safety and support, hunted and threatened his life.
 For as many as 16 years David lived under the threat of Saul’s violent attacks.